 Who We Are

 Our work is situated in the Senegalese capital of Dakar, the largest urban area in the country.
-Currently, there are no other existing treatment programs exclusively tailored for children with autism in Senegal, though many programs and organizations do exist for children with special needs.
-Among autism-specific projects, the newly-founded Senegal Autism Network is currently running parent support meetings, activities for children, and media outreach and awareness.
-CHIP International, an American nonprofit in the cause for autism, is focusing on awareness projects as well.
+Currently, there are no other known existing therapeutic programs exclusively tailored for autistic individuals in Senegal, though several programs, schools, and organizations do exist for children with special needs.
 Our ABA program is the first of its kind in this locale.

-Currently: BCBA-certified (Sept 2019) and supervising a small team of entry-level interventionists in Dakar.
+Currently: BCBA- and IBA-certified (Sept 2019) and supervising a small team of entry-level interventionists in Dakar.

 BACB certificate #: 1-19-37177